-ELEMENT NOT F OUND (In the monitoring screen) Cause The loop point indicated cannot be found by the control panel.
-The A50 series will blink yellow if they are not communicating with the control panel.
+ELEMENT NOT FOUND (In the monitoring screen) Cause The loop point indicated cannot be found by the control panel.
 Solution The element being monitored either has not been installed or else its programming number has not been assigned.
 Check the element's configuration.

 REPEATER: XX IS NOT COMMUNICATING Cause There is a failure in communication with the indicated repeater.
-Check the repeater's connection to the control panel, check for short circuits and broken Solution wires, measure the repeater's supply voltage to check that it is between 24V and 30V.
-Solution Check that the repeater's number is correctly configured, making sure that the number configured in the control panel is the same as the repeater's number. (see chapter 3.2.3.9)
+Solution Check the repeater's connection to the control panel, check for short circuits and broken wires, measure the repeater's supply voltage to check that it is between 24V and 30V. (see chapter 1.5.4) Check that the repeater's number is correctly configured, making sure that the number configured in the control panel is the same as the repeater's number. (see chapter 3.2.3.9)

-CONTROL PANEL : XX IS NOT COMMUNICATING Cause There is a failure communication with the indicated control panel.
-Solution Check the connection of the control panel with the main control panel; check short circuits, cut cables, check the correct operation of the control panel (see 1.5.5 chapter).
-Check that do not exist two or more control panels with the same number.
+CENTRAL:XX IS NOT COMMUNICATING Causa There is a failure in communication with the indicated Control Panel.
+Solución Check connection with the other Control Panels, short circuits, and broken cables.
+Check Control Panel is on (see chapter 1.5.5) Bolución Check there is not two or more Control Panels with the same number.